gateio/gateapi-java/docs/FuturesApi.md

 Query account book

-If the &#x60;contract&#x60; field is provided, it can only filter records that include this field after 2023-10-30.
+If the contract field is passed, only records containing this field after 2023-10-30 can be filtered。 2023-10-30 can be filtered。 2023-10-30 can be filtered。

 ### Example